redwoodjs/redwood/docs/docs/cli-commands.md

 RedwoodJS supports Storybook by creating stories when generating cells, components, layouts and pages.
 You can then use these to describe how to render that UI component with representative data.

+This command opens a browser to Storybook.
+You can pass the argument `--no-open` to stop that.

 | Arguments & Options | Description                                       |
 | :------------------ | :------------------------------------------------ |
 | `--open`            | Open Storybook in your browser on start           |